Kathu Forest: Failing health

 As far back as 1991 it was noticed that trees were suffering a decline in health and tree population demographics were changing.
 Trees were showing deformities in leaf and pod shape, were stunted, and were covered in red dust originating from the iron ore mine of Sishen.
 A research worker from the University of the Free State investigated the role of three factors in the decline - mining operations, land use that entailed overgrazing, and the possibility of some natural process occurring by which the trees were reaching the end of their life cycle.

 Open pit mining, dust and groundwater

 Open cast mining is often accompanied by large-scale pumping of water coming from a shallow water table.
 In the Kathu region underground water is compartmentalised by dolerite dykes serving as natural barriers to lateral water flow.
 Current mining operations affect the water levels in three of these 'water compartments', but do not appear to have any appreciable effect on levels in adjacent compartments.

-Mining operations have denuded some 15 square kilometers of surface, and this, together with the dust raised by excavation, caused all trees on the north-western side of the mine to be covered in thick, red dust.
+Mining operations have denuded some 15 square kilometres of surface, and this, together with the dust raised by excavation, caused all trees on the north-western side of the mine to be covered in thick, red dust.
 However, trees that are not downwind of the mine are also dying, so that dust pollution, although undoubtedly contributing to the demise, is just one of the factors to be considered.